 Bidder references.

-NOTE: Agencies are reminded that the criteria and sub-criteria may, but are not required to, be disclosed in the solicitation.

 4.10 Assignment of Values to Technical Evaluation Criteria

 Once the technical evaluation criteria have been determined, values must be assigned to the criteria and any sub-criteria.
 Points are assigned to each technical evaluation criterion.
 Evaluators review the technical proposals and assign a score up to the maximum points for each technical evaluation criteria category.
-The technical criteria may be further broken down into sub-criteria and a subset of points is assigned to each sub-criterion.
-In rare instances, due to the nature of the procurement, alternative concepts for assigning value to the technical criteria may be permissible.
 The evaluation criteria and the values assigned must be consistent with any information provided in the solicitation.

 4.11 The Technical Evaluation Instrument